Find out if you're eligible for financial support for your permanent disability or medical condition.

 The Disability Support Pension is for people living with a permanent physical, intellectual or psychiatric condition that affects their ability to work.

-Not everyone living with an injury, illness or disability will be able to get the Disability Support Pension.
+Not everyone living with a disability will be able to get the Disability Support Pension.

-You must be between 16 years old and the pension age (currently 65 years old).
+You must be between 16 years old and the age pension age (currently 65 years old).

-You can apply for the pension 3 months before you turn 16 years old, but you will not receive payments until you turn 16.
+You can apply for the Disability Support Pension 3 months before you turn 16 years old, but you will not receive payments until you turn 16.

 In general, you have to be an Australian resident for at least 10 years to be eligible.